mediapills/cloud-custodian/docs/source/gcp/examples/bigquery-jobs.rst

-Big Query - Check if job is done
+Big Query - Check for Abnormally Long Queries
 ============================================

-Custodian can check and notify if there are user-defined job is done.
+Once started, a job in the Big Query queries, loads, extracts or transforms data and then normally enters a terminal state.
+Custodian can check if there are any jobs which remain running abnormally long.

 Note that the ``notify`` action requires a Pub/Sub topic to be configured.
+To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

-In the example below, the policy checks if there are any jobs has status done.
+In the example below, the policy checks if there are any jobs of ``QUERY`` type which started over 1 day ago (configurable period) but not yet transitioned to a stable state for some reason (remains in ``RUNNING`` status) and therefore may need administrator's attention.

 .. code-block:: yaml